 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This steampunk is a hardcover edition was published by Little Brown Books for Young Readers on November 3, 2015 and has 326 pages.
+This steampunk is a hardcover edition that was published by Little Brown Books for Young Readers on November 3, 2015 and has 326 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Soulless, Changeless, Blameless, Prudence
+Other books by this author which I have reviewed include Heartless, Timeless, Etiquette & Espionage, Curtsies & Conspiracies, Waistcoats & Weaponry, Soulless, Changeless, Blameless, Prudence